totpen/some-stuff-about-me/README.md

 # 👋 Hola!
-I am Agustin, also known as Totti
+I'm Agustin, also known as Totti

-### I'm a 24-year-old developer padawan from Buenos Aires, Argentina.
+### I'm a 24yo developer padawan from Buenos Aires, Argentina.

-I started my journey into coding a few months ago with HTML & CSS for website development.
-After been able to handle fully responsive website design, I jumped into JavaScript and now I'm learning React so I can develop apps & complex sites.
-I also know some backend-languages like Python (pretty basic though) and SQL.

-Besides coding, I'm amazed with all the crypto environment and I've been working in the Data Analytics area since 2018 and as a freelancer doing a variety of projects such as community management, data visualizations, analytics, site-tagging and creative design.
+I started my journey into data & analytics in 2019 and I've also worked as a freelancer doing a variety of projects such as community management, data visualizations, analytics, site-tagging and creative design

+Recently, I decided to learn web and apps development with React and Typescript.

+Besides coding, I'm amazed with all the crypto environment and all the possibilities tech enables.

+My main stack includes: Python, SQL, JavaScript

 - 🤓 Started my journey down the web3 rabbit hole.
 - 📚 Learning React.js